XLixl4snSU/sftp-backup/README.md

  - Rudimentary incremental Backups with a custom retention period in days
  - Authentication by SSH-Keys
  - Easily accessible Logs with extensive information of the process
+ - Webinterface for essential management tasks

 ## Requirements, Installation and Setup
-This project is the base of of Docker container.
+This project is the base of a Docker container.
 You can pull the image from DockerHub and GitHub Container Repository, but also build it locally.
 ### Requirements:
  - Docker installed on your host machine.
 See https://docs.docker.com/engine/install/ for instructions.
  - SFTP-Server that supports authentication via RSA-SSH-Keys (basically all should do) and the rsync command.